unimined/unimined/README.md

 * combined jar support
 * figure out how to get forge to recognise resources as part of the dev mod
 * split fg2+ out of the mc jar
+* figure out how to do automated testing
+  * figure out how to determine the correctness of remap output

 ## Example Usage
 ```groovy